 Employee recognition has long been a cornerstone of effective management.
-But today, as the competition for talent escalates, how organizations value their employees has become more important than ever.
+But today, as the competition for talent escalates, the ways organizations show that they value their employees have become more important than ever.

 What is employee recognition?

 Employee recognition refers to all the ways an organization shows its appreciation for employees’ contributions.
 It can take many forms and may or may not involve monetary compensation.
 Companies recognize employees for things like: